jasgrg/yakbee/readme.md

   - <code>granularity</code> most (*all* at the current time) trading signals will look at the base currency's price at at a specified granularity (1m, 5m, 15m, 1hr, etc) to determine trading actions.
 These intervals are usually graphically represented as [candlesticks](https://www.investopedia.com/trading/candlestick-charting-what-is-it/).
-  - <code>sellatloss</code> *optional: defaults to true*, when <code>false</code> the bot will not execute a sell if the current value is less than the previous purchase value.
+  - <code>sellatloss</code> *optional: defaults to 1*, when <code>0</code> the bot will not execute a sell if the current value is less than the previous purchase value.
 This can be good or bad depending on your strategy.
 Sometimes a short term loss can result in a long term gain, but not always.
 Trade with care.
   - <code>min_gain_to_sell</code> *optional: defaults to 0* when <code>sellatloss</code> is True this setting has no effect.
   Otherwise the bot will not sell if the current price is less than the previous buy price plus the mimimum percentage gain.
   - <code>buy_strategies</code> is a two-dimensional array of strings.
 Each child array is a strategy.
 Each string within